Black wolf

 A black wolf is a melanistic colour variant of the gray wolf (Canis lupus).
-Black specimens were recorded among red wolves (Canis rufus), though the colour morph in this species is probably now extinct.
+Black specimens were recorded among red wolves (Canis rufus), though the colour phase in this species is not extinct yet.
 Genetic research from the Stanford University School of Medicine and the University of California, Los Angeles revealed that wolves with black pelts owe their distinctive coloration to a mutation which occurred in domestic dogs, and was carried to wolves through wolf-dog hybridization.
 Besides coat and knee colour, they are normal grey wolves.

 Early encounters and speculation

 Europe

 Linnaeus gave the black wolves of Europe the binomial name Canis lycaon, under the assumption that the species was distinct from grey- and white-coloured wolves.
 Cuvier and other naturalists largely followed his example.
-Black wolves were considered rare in France, but common in Southern Europe at the time, with black wolf populations south to the Pyrenees apparently outnumbering other colour morphs.
+Black wolves were considered rare in France, but common in Southern Europe at the time, with black wolf populations south to the Pyrenees apparently outnumbering other colour phases.
 They also occurred in the mountains of Friuli (Italy) and around Kotor (Montenegro).
 Black wolves were also reported in Siberia as the Vekvoturian Mountain-wolf.
 Colonel Smith erroneously believed that the so-called "Rossomak" of the Lenas in Siberia was of the same variety.
 However, in fact, "Rossomak" in Russian exactly corresponds with the English "wolverine", a mustelid species, in English (Gulo gulo in Latin).
 Black wolves were considered rare in northern Europe; however, Dr. Höggberg, a medical practitioner at Karlstad mentioned five black wolves being killed in the Swedish province of Värmland in 1801.
 These wolves were completely black and were bigger than the more common grey variety.
-Their pelts were considered exotic enough to be sold for three to four times the price established for more common colour morphs.
+Their pelts were considered exotic enough to be sold for three to four times the price established for more common colour phases.
 Also, the last wolf in Scotland, supposedly killed by MacQueen of Pall à Chrocain, is usually narrated as having been black.
-Cuvier noted that European black wolves differed little in size from other colour morphs, but exceeded them in physical strength.
+Cuvier noted that European black wolves differed little in size from other colour phases, but exceeded them in physical strength.
 Charles Hamilton Smith wrote that black wolves were generally less aggressive than ordinary kinds, and interbred with dogs more readily.
 In Serbia (Southeastern Europe, the Balkan Peninsula) indicated that on 17 November 2012, a black wolf was killed at Stara Mountain.
+In Poland, two black wolves, likely siblings, were caught on camera set up by SAVE Wildlife Conservation Fund crossing the forest river in northern Świętokrzyskie Voivodeship.